t3hmun/t3hsite/_posts/2015-10-02-part-02-tooling-up.md

 ## Next

-Next part is about nuking and sorting out the CSS.
+Next part is about arranging the basic HTML.